In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 You’ll see that this proposal breaks all 3 of the rules I gave above:

-Second, the questions aren’t too easy to answer either.
+Second, the questions aren’t particularly easy to answer either.
 The first one in particular is extremely open-ended and presumably would require a several-sentence response.

 Finally, the questions are all asked at the beginning of the proposal rather than at the end.
 Now, I doubt any client will think “Ugh I’m too lazy to look at the last paragraph to see what those questions were… guess I just won’t hire this person!”.
 But this DOES add unnecessary friction, and every little bit adds up.